Table of Contents

 Unless otherwise restricted, publications are limited to foyer and lobby areas via bins and racks.
 Distributing published materials in stairways, classrooms, offices, hallways, doorways, ramps, elevators, or escalators is prohibited.
 Distribution-free zones are established outside University facilities to maintain facility ingress and egress.
 Material may not be distributed within a 25’ x 20’ envelope immediately outside facility entrances.

-Within University academic facilities, publications may distributed only in lobby or foyer areas via bins and racks.
-Publications distribution is prohibited in nonacademic University facilities (athletic facilities, Ted Mann Concert Hall, Northrop Memorial Auditorium, etc.) including all University parking areas, parking ramps, and surface lots.
+Within University academic facilities, publications may be distributed only in lobby or foyer areas via bins and racks.
+Publication distribution is prohibited in nonacademic University facilities (athletic facilities, Ted Mann Concert Hall, Northrop Memorial Auditorium, etc.) including all University parking areas, parking ramps, and surface lots.

 - publications published by or for the University or its programs,